Winterwunderland

 Winterwunderland (English: Winterwonderland) is the second studio album by Schnuffel.
 It was released on 21 November 2008 by Columbia Records, then re-released on 23 January 2009 (with the only differences between the two versions being a change of text font on the album cover).
 A Krone-Edition of the album was later released on November 16, 2012.

+Composition

+"Schnuffels Weihnachtslied" (Schnuffel's Christmas song) is the fourth hit single released by Schnuffel, on 12 December 2008, and it's the 9th track of the album.
+Inside the CD-single, the b-side "Zuckersternchen" is also included as an exclusive track.
+"ZEILT productions" was the producer of the 3D animation as seen in the official music video.